Ckrenzer/Winter-Livestock-Data/README.md

 Added all URLs to a text file to shorten the collection() function's runtime, simplified the logic in the use and creation of csv files.

 ### UPDATE 7/1/2021
 Added a new Shiny app serving as a dashboard for the Lajunta, CO market.
+Further, many previous output files are being moved to the newly created Archived folder.
+The Lajunta dashboard incorporates the 'greatest hits' of many of these files.
+These files, in the state they are at the time of writing, will be kept in the Archived folder instead of being removed in the event someone wants a bit more detail about the methodologies used than the end result provided in the Lajunta dashboard.